Seb-klay/Seb-klay/README.md

 ![](https://img.shields.io/static/v1?label=CODE&message=JAVASCRIPT&color=blue)
 ![](https://img.shields.io/static/v1?label=CODE&message=VUE&color=blue)
 ![](https://img.shields.io/static/v1?label=CODE&message=SQL&color=blue)

-During my studies for my Bachelor's Degree, I had a focus on Programming.
-This involves Java for software engineering, python for Machine Learning projects, SQL for databases and VueJS for web interfaces (supported by Figma for client's design).
+During my Bachelor’s studies, I focused on programming — including Java for software engineering, Python for machine learning projects, SQL for databases, and Vue.js for web interfaces, supported by Figma for client-oriented design work.

 ### Interviews
 ![](https://img.shields.io/static/v1?label=PRODUCTION&message=EDITING&color=red)
 ![](https://img.shields.io/static/v1?label=PRODUCTION&message=FilmMAKING&color=red)
 ![](https://img.shields.io/static/v1?label=PRODUCTION&message=INTERVIEWS&color=red)

-During my projects and works, i had the opportunity to interview many people about their skills.
-With my personal projects with my first Youtube channel or with my work as an HES ASSISTANT doing human-centered design.
-I conducted interviews in order to better understand people's work and skills to make videos or their processes in order to translate their needs into meaningful app features.
+Throughout my projects and work, I’ve had the opportunity to interview professionals about their skills and workflows.
+From my first YouTube channel to my role as an HES assistant in human-centered design, I conducted interviews to better understand people’s work and processes — whether to create videos or to translate their needs into meaningful app features.

 ## How I Work
 I must be in a creative environment.
 From where I work to the people I am working with.
 I am a person who LOVES learning.
 I as ask a lot of questions.
 I also need enough freedom in my projects in order to

 ## Get in touch with me